TurtleEngr/gitproj/README.md

 * `git proj pull` - pull raw/ files from the remote repo (and do a regular git pull).
 * `git proj status` - git status and status of binary files in raw/ compared to the remote's raw/.
 * `git proj clone` - create a git workspace and raw/ workspace from a remote.
-* `git proj config` - TBD.
-Fix or change the git-proj configuration.
+* `git proj config` - Fix or change the git-proj configuration files.
 * `git proj add` - TBD.
 Add files and symlinks to the top raw/ directory.

 ## User Docs